Finances

 Starting to study often means a change for your finances, and this can be especially challenging if you move to another country to study.

-Still find it difficult making your money last?
+Finding it difficult to make your money last?

 Useful information about combining work and studies